jrl-umi3218/jrl-cmakemodules/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-This repository is meant to be used as a submodule for any project from CNRS LAAS/HPP or JRL.
+This repository is meant to be used as a submodule (or via FetchContent) for any project at CNRS, LAAS/HPP, JRL and Inria.

 It factorizes CMake mechanisms to provide a uniform look'n feel for all packages.